pgrange/cloudMe/README.rst

 If you, as I do, use iptables on your machine, the bridge interface created by cmnet must be configured in order to access read network through the host ::

  sysctl -q net.ipv4.conf.all.forwarding=1
- iptables -I INPUT -i bridge0 -j ACCEPT iptables -N fw-interfaces iptables -A FORWARD -j fw-interfaces iptables -A fw-interfaces -i bridge0 -j ACCEPT iptables -t nat -A POSTROUTING -s 192.168.1.0/24 -o bond0 -j MASQUERADE
+ iptables -I INPUT -i nocloud -j ACCEPT iptables -N fw-interfaces iptables -A FORWARD -j fw-interfaces iptables -A fw-interfaces -i nocloud -j ACCEPT iptables -t nat -A POSTROUTING -s 192.168.1.0/24 -o bond0 -j MASQUERADE

-If you change your configuration in /usr/local/bin/etc/cloudMe_net.conf, you will need to adapt the above line (interface name, subnet...)
+If you change your configuration in /usr/local/bin/etc/nocloud_net.conf, you will need to adapt the above line (interface name, subnet...)

 Installation
 ============